mhorpheus/test/DFIR-SpinUp.md

 ## Tutorials

 ### Slack
-When creating your Engagement Slack channel make sure you are in the  `X-Force XFIR`  Slack workspace  `x-forceiris.slack.com`.
 General rules to help keep the clutter down and to avoid potential issues are as following:
 -   Use  `Threads`  in your engagement channel.
 This will help keep the noise down as well as resolve potential issues with information taken out of context.
 -   Keep topics not related to the engagement out of the main engagement channel.
 -   Limit the members of your engagement channel to the members that need to know.
 -   When posting analysis findings do not post a wall of text.
 If the data is longer than a paragraph of textual data just upload that to the channel in a text document and then provide the context about that finding in a comment.
+- When posting findings from particular system, create a separate Thread for this hostname.
 -   Do not post sensitive client information in the engagement channel.
 Use your best judgement and follow best practices for handling of data this includes but is not limited to:
     -   PII/PHI,
     -   PCI/Track Data,
     -   Client Data/Documents of proprietary nature.
--   When posting URLs or IP addresses from analysis findings make sure you aren't posting a "Hot Link" that someone could potentially click on.
+-   When posting URLs or IP addresses from analysis findings make sure you aren't posting a "Hot Link" that someone could potentially click on:
     -   IP addresses should be "de-fanged" or formatted, eg:  `192.168.45[.]22`
-    -   URLs should not be "clickable":  `hxxp://yahoo[.]com`
+    -   URLs should not be "clickable", eg.:  `hxxp://yahoo[.]com`

+When creating your Engagement Slack channel make sure you are in the  `X-Force IRIS`  Slack workspace: `x-forceiris.slack.com`.
 Once the channel is created, it is possible to add members.
 To create a new Slack channel:
 1. Click `+` on the right hand side of `Channels` section or if it is not visible, hover `Channels` section header which should cause `+` to appear and click it.
 <p align="center" width="100%"><img src="screenshots/Slack_01.png"></p>
-2. Pick up an option "Create a channel".
+2. Pick up an option "Create a channel". <br />
 3. Fill in details of a new channel:
 	- name channel using a case number: irXX-YYYY,
 	- Select `Make Private`